Skip to main content

 Hand pose ground truth annotations follow the standard UmeTrack format and are generated using an internal marker-free reconstruction system with millimeter-level keypoint accuracy.

-Thanks to the extensive field-of-view coverage of outside-in cameras in the reconstruction system, nearly all frames in the 1-hour VRS dataset have valid hand pose ground truth annotations.
+Thanks to the extensive field-of-view coverage of outside-in cameras in the reconstruction system, nearly all frames have valid hand pose ground truth annotations.

 Evaluation Metrics